ByAUJay

 - Pre-audit hardening (2-3 weeks internal)

-- Fuzz critical paths, add invariant tests, enable eventing for state changes, finalize upgrade strategy, and lock a code freeze.
-This improves signal‑to‑noise for your external auditors.
+- Time to get serious about fuzzing those critical paths, adding invariant tests, and turning on eventing for state changes.
+Don't forget to nail down your upgrade strategy and lock in a code freeze.
+This will help boost the signal-to-noise ratio for your external auditors.

-- Require “all Highs addressed and Mediums mitigated/accepted.”
-Track this in a public changelog for partners/integrators.
+- Make sure we’ve got “all Highs addressed and Mediums either mitigated or accepted.”
+Keep track of this in a public changelog for our partners and integrators.

 - Post-launch risk cap